QuinnCabooter/Website-official/content/authors/admin/_index.md

 Dear visitor

-My name is Quinn Cabooter, and I am currently a junior researcher at imec-mict-UGent.
+My name is Quinn Cabooter, and I am currently a doctoral researcher at imec-mict-UGent.
 I graduated as Master in Theoretical and Experimental Psychology in August 2022.
-In the future I will be working as a doctoral fellow on neural markers of mid-air haptics for objective user testing & validation.
+My research focusses on the neural markers of mid-air haptics for objective user testing & validation.

 Results, findings and publications from my research will be communicated via this platform.
 Feel free to browse around!